 Neolamprologus Obscurus use their brains to build holes in the sandbed to attract Shrimp to feed on.
 They have learned to use hunting techniques to feed themselves better.
 Many other fish do this, which is also a sign of a brain and the ability to learn and process complex procedures.

 The simple answers is … Yes.
 But it’s not as simple as it may seem.

 Various studies over recent years have concluded unanimously that fish do feel pain.
 They do, however, process pain in a different way to humans.

 A recent study by scientists and researchers at Queen’s University Belfast proved that fish learn to avoid pain, just like other animals.
-Rebecca Dunlop, one of the researchers, said, “This paper shows that pain avoidance in fish doesn’t seem to be a reflex response, rather one that is learned, remembered and is changed according to different circumstances.
+Rebecca Dunlop one of the researchers, said, “This paper shows that pain avoidance in fish doesn’t seem to be a reflex response, rather one that is learned, remembered and is changed according to different circumstances.
 Therefore, if fish can perceive pain, then angling cannot continue to be considered a non-cruel sport.”

 Controversial studies in recent years have demonstrated that fish feel and more importantly react to pain.
 Rainbow trout had painful acetic acid or bee venom injected into their sensitive lips, they stopped eating, rocked back and forth on the tank floor, and rubbed their lips against the tank walls.
 Fish who were injected with a harmless saline solution didn’t display this abnormal behavior.

 Unlike humans, fish do not possess a neocortex, which is the first indicator of doubt regarding the pain awareness of fish.
-They also lack nerve fibres (known as c-nociceptors) which are the receptors for processing pain.
+They also lack nerve fibers (known as c-nociceptors) which are the receptors for processing pain.